NeroReflex/Gishiki/Documentation/docs/installation/index.md

 ## Linux
-Every production server runs on a linux or a container inside linux, this is why every instruction you'll find are written for linux: Ubuntu 16.04.
+Every production server runs on a linux or a container inside linux, this is why every instruction you'll find are written for linux and tested with Ubuntu 16.04.

 If you are a newcomer I suggest you to follow the [PHP 7.0 & nginx](php_7_nginx.md) tutorial I have written for you.